LuciusColt/CAIN/content/Lore/Case File M-0994.md

 Too late to pursue that night.
 Team procured instant ramen at a nearby 7/11.
-They slept behind the dumpster (Grayson’s recommendation).
+They slept behind the dumpster (Nelson’s recommendation).

 ---

 ## **VI.
 MEDICAL INQUIRY — DR. JASON KENNEDY**

 Next morning:
-Kayla and Joselyn visited the **Women’s & Children’s Medical Center.**
+Vivienne and Joselyn visited the **Women’s & Children’s Medical Center.**
-Kayla posed as a concerned friend; Dr. Kennedy accepted as a walk-in consult.
+Vivienne posed as a concerned friend; Dr. Kennedy accepted as a walk-in consult.
 From him they secured:

 - **Emilia’s 7th-month ultrasound**